 - And you can see that there’s some preset text there.

-- The next thing you’re gonna do is double click on it.
-And this is where you’re gonna want to add your own customize subtitles.
+- The next thing you’re gonna do is double-click on it.
+And this is where you’re gonna want to add your own customized subtitles.

 If you’re using a different language with special characters, you can write out your sentence in another document with the special characters.
 Then copy and paste the character from the document right into Filmora to replace the preset text subtitle.

 Step 3.
 Customize the subtitles for your video